Joe Maddalena – Digging for Hollywood Treasure

 “In 1970, the studios were broken up,” Maddalena explains.
 “People don’t understand that.
 [It was the end of] the days of the contract players, and the studios sold everything.
 20th Century Fox liquidated the lot.
 MGM liquidated the lot.
 MGM was RKO, Culver Studios.
 All this stuff got spread all over the world.
 So, we find it in the oddest places imaginable, because people from all over the world bought this stuff.
 We’re out there tracking it down.

-HUNTING HOLLYWOOD — “Stan Winston Legacy Studios” — Pictured: (l-r) Jonathan Mankuta, Joe Maddalena — Photo by: Nicole Wilder/Syfy
+HOLLYWOOD TREASURE — “Stan Winston Legacy Studios” — Pictured: (l-r) Jonathan Mankuta, Joe Maddalena — Photo by: Nicole Wilder/Syfy

 “I had a guy call up from Florida and he had bought a restaurant and he had been there for years,” Maddalena recalls.
 “He called me and said, ‘When I bought this restaurant, I had heard that one of the previous owners had some of the things in the restaurant that were bought at the MGM auction and they might be from movies.
 This guy had set pieces from Mutiny on the Bounty and… See, what happened was in 1970, one of the previous owners had gone to this auction and bought set decorations and basically used them in his restaurant for decor.
 Thirty years later, forty years later, the new owner had heard this and was like ‘I think these things were used in a movie.’
 The person at the time was buying them for décor.
 Suddenly, gee, your bar might be worth a lot more money than you think it is.
 That’s one of the things.”